 It Builds Up Self-Motivation

-When students were forced to switch to online learning, they lost one of the main elements of the educational process – the in-person supervision of their teacher.
+When students were forced to switch to online learning, they lost one of the main elements of the educational process – the in-person supervision of their teachers.
 They were put in a setting where they had to learn on their own, with no pressure and no one to control them.

 It Leaves Space for Additional Courses

 Typically, students only learn the curriculum in a traditional classroom and stop there.
-But everything is different in a virtual one.
+But everything is different in a virtual class.
 Often, online students (especially older ones) are allowed to take additional courses to enhance knowledge and explore their interests.

 It Improves Students’ Communication

 Communication is one of those skills that come in handy in all spheres of our lives.
 It lies at the core of academic, professional, and personal success.
 So it is fair to say that a future-ready student is the one who has taken their communication skills to the highest level.
-And virtual learning can help them with this.
+Virtual learning can help them with this.

 It Makes Students More Tech-Savvy